arend-lang/site/src/documentation/tutorial/PartII/hom-levels.md

 Consider the following question: given any type, when are its elements equal?
 We have already seen, say, that two pairs are equal iff their components are equal, two functions are equal iff they are equal pointwise and so on.
-By now we can offer a characterization of equality for all types, except {%ard%}\Type{%endard%} and other universes.
+By now we can offer such a characterization of equality for almost all the types.
+The only exception is the type {%ard%}\Type{%endard%} and other universes: we do not have any mechanism to prove structural equalities between types.

 Consider several examples of equalities between types: